Joshua Tree National Park Graduate Student Research Grant

 More than 25 independent research projects have been conducted with the help of this program to date, adding significantly to the knowledge of the park and its natural and cultural resources.
 The grant program is coordinated by the park’s Science and Resource Stewardship program and the funds are administered by JTNPA.
 Applicants are reviewed by a panel of scholars and JOTR subject matter experts.
 Award amounts generally range between $2,000 - $5,000.
 Awardees will have free lodging at the park’s field station (Dr. Luckie Study Center) and free park entrance once you obtain your research permit.
 If you cannot utilize the field station for lodging, be sure to justify your lodging requests.
 You can also receive free camping, upon request.
 Please review the guidelines for obtaining a scientific research permit before applying.

 The application period for the Graduate Student Research Grant opens every fall.
 Contact the Grant Coordinator to be added to the email list for announcements.
 Applications are due mid-December and awards will be announced by mid-February.
 Download a copy of the application here.

 Grant recipients are required to:

 All awards are administered through a reimbursement program.
 Recipients are expected to complete all of the requirements of the grant within two years of receiving the award.

 Questions?
-Contact the program administrator.
+Contact the Grant Coordinator.